Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Isospectral group and spectral data

 Therefore the Iwasawa decomposition for the action of $\pi(t')$ on $\pi(t)\xi$ is equal to

 and

 Since the Iwasawa decomposition is unique we conclude \begin{proposition} The group action $\pi(t) :I(a) \to I(a)$ is a commuting action and

 \end{proposition} This action has an obvious extension to an action of all sequences $(\ldots,t_{-1},t_0,t_1,\ldots)$ with only finitely many non vanishing entries.
 Whenever the exponential on the left hand side of \eqref{eq:isospectral action} belongs to one factor of the Iwasawa decompostion, then the corresponding $t$ acts trivially.
-For example, for any $k \geq 1$, the matrix $\exp (\l^k \xi_\l)$ belongs to the second factor of the Lie Algebra, while if $k \leq -g$, the matrix $\exp (\l^k \xi_\l)$ is a first factor of the Lie Algebra of the Iwasawa decomposition.
+For example, for any $k \geq 1$, the matrix $\exp (\l^k \xi_\l)$ belongs to the second factor of the Lie Algebra, while if $k \leq -g$, the matrix $\exp (\l^k \xi_\l)$ is a product of two commuting factors of the Iwasawa decomposition.
 These actions acts trivially.

 Furthermore, since all $\xi_\l\in I(a)$ obey

 the matrices